BurdetteLamar/AboutRuby/core/Exception/template.md

 #### Creating Exceptions

-Create an exception:
+Create a new exception:

 ```#run_irb
 x = Exception.new
 p x
 ```

-Create an exception with a message:
+Create a new exception with a message:

 ```#run_irb
 x = Exception.new('Boo!')
 p x
 ```

-Create an exception with a non-string argument (which is then converted to a string):
+Create a new exception with a non-string argument (which is then converted to a string):

 ```#run_irb
 x = Exception.new(:symbol)